 Boy, did I feel sheepish when I realized I’d forgotten the all-important streamers!
 I had to pick out the seam, and then carefully pin the ribbons in place.
 When you make yours, pin the streamers in the seam before you sew.
 I’d pin the ribbons into the center of the star to keep them out of the rest of the seams.

-Step four.
-Insert and glue the dowel into the star.
-I used fabric glue for my star, but hot melt glue would work well too.
+Glue DIY fairy wand opening closed, making sure to glue the tip of the dowel as well.
+I used fabric glue for my star, but hot glue with a glue gun would work well too.

 Project complete!
 I’m so happy with how the wand turned out, and so is my daughter.